gsb-public/composer-build/README.md

 ## Known issues

 1) Library for scottjehl/respondjs is not unzipping the tar.gz file
 1) Libraries and modules from other .make files not getting added.
-Example weather not being added to profiles/gsb_public/libraries folder.
+(Starting to add them, but not complete.)
+1) profiles/gsb_public/libraries/markdown should be moved to be in profiles/gsb_public/libraries/markitup/markitup/sets/markdown